 To visit the Biodome, the planetarium and the rest of the spaces, tickets are purchased at the ticket office.

-How to get to the Granada Science Park
+How to get to the Science Park of Granada

 - By car: In the GPS it is enough to put avenida de la ciencia to get there.
 As it is very close to the highway, the best option is to take exit 128 at Méndez Núñez.